carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 	  .short	7
 	  .long	0

 This example was taken from the tests for the :ref:`RewriteStatepointsForGC` utility pass.
-As such, it's full StackMap can be easily examined with the following command.
+As such, its full StackMap can be easily examined with the following command.

 .. code-block:: bash